microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Assert.md

 - `inputObject` - The object being checked for the specified field.
 - `field` - The name of the field to check.
 This is a case insensitive compare.
-- `version` (optional) - A version constraint, see below for details of version constrain format.
+- `constraint` (optional) - A version constraint, see below for details of version constrain format.

 The following are supported constraints: